-- 19) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Southeastern University (NSU). - 20) Official transcripts from all previously attended academic institutions.
-An official transcript indicating conferral of a bachelor's degree from a regionally accredited institution is required. - 21) A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program. - 22) Eighteen semester hours of coursework in psychology. - 23) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
-A combination score greater than 297 for GRE verbal and quantitative score is preferred. - 24) Completion of 3 credit hours of statistics. - 25) Three academic or professional letters of reference. - 26) Application essay stating professional goals. - 27) Curriculum vita/resume.
+- 1) Complete the admission application packet and submit a \$50.00 non-refundable fee (U.S. dollars) made payable to Nova Southeastern University (NSU). - 2) Official transcripts from all previously attended academic institutions.
+An official transcript indicating conferral of a bachelor's degree from a regionally accredited institution is required. - 3) A minimum 3.0 undergraduate GPA on a 4.0 scale, or a 3.5 graduate GPA on a 4.0 scale based upon a minimum of 18 semester hours that must be completed by the fall semester prior to the beginning of the doctoral program. - 4) Eighteen semester hours of coursework in psychology or score of 600 or higher on the GRE Psychology Test. - 5) Completion of the Graduate Record Examination (GRE) including verbal, quantitative, and analytical writing.
+A combination score greater than 297 for GRE verbal and quantitative score is preferred. - 6) Completion of 3 credit hours of statistics. - 7) Three academic or professional letters of reference. - 8) Application essay stating professional goals. - 9) Curriculum vita/resume.

-Coursework Sequence Prefix & No. Course Title Credits Yr/Sem PSYCHOLOGICAL FOUNDATIONS Total: 12 1 PSY 8100 Development: Child and Adolescent 1.5 PSY 700 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8125 History & Systems of Psychology 3 4 PSY 8220 Psychobiology 3 PSY 720 5 PSY 8110 Psychology of Exceptional and At-Risk Children 3 PSY 710 6 PSY 8120 Cognitive/Affective Aspects of Behavior 3 7 PSY 8115 Child and Adolescent Psychopathology 3 PSY 715 8 PSY 8117 Adult Psychopathology 1.5 9 PSY 8225 Social Aspects of Behavior 3 10 PSY 8305 Diversity Considerations in School Psychology 3 PSY 705 EDUCATIONAL FOUNDATIONS Total: 0 11 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 PSY 730 12 PSY 8135 Organization and Operation of Schools 3 PSY 735 13 RED 550 Foundations of Reading for the Content Area Specialist 3 RED 550 IN TERVENTIONS AND SPECIALIZED TECHNIQUES Total: 3 14 PSY 8150 Counseling Theories and Techniques 3 PSY 750 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 PSY 765 16 PSY 8255 School Consultation Skills 3 PSY 755 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 PSY 760 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents
+Coursework Sequence Prefix & No. Course Title Credits Credits Yr/Sem PSYCHOLOGICAL FOUNDATIONS Total: 12 1 PSY 8100 Development: Child and Adolescent 1.5 PSY 700 2 PSY 8105 Development: Adult and Older Adult 1.5 3 PSY 8125 History & Systems of Psychology 3 4 PSY 8220 Biological Aspects of Behavior 3 PSY 720 5 PSY 8110 Psychology of Exceptional and At-Risk Children 3 PSY 710 6 PSY 8120 Cognitive/Affective Aspects of Behavior 3 7 PSY 8115 Child and Adolescent Psychopathology 3 PSY 715 8 PSY 8117 Adult Psychopathology 1.5 9 PSY 8225 Social Aspects of Behavior 3 10 PSY 8305 Diversity Considerations in School Psychology 3 PSY 705 EDUCATIONAL FOUNDATIONS Total: 0 11 PSY 8230 Instructional Strategies for Students with Diverse Learning Needs 3 PSY 730 12 PSY 8135 Organization and Operation of Schools 3 PSY 735 13 RED 550 Foundations of Reading for the Content Area Specialist 3 RED 550 IN TERVENTIONS AND SPECIALIZED TECHNIQUES Total: 3 14 PSY 8150 Counseling Theories and Techniques 3 PSY 750 15 PSY 8165 Applied Behavioral Assessment and Intervention 3 PSY 765 16 PSY 8255 School Consultation Skills 3 PSY 755 17 PSY 8360 Contemporary Clinical Interventions for the School Psychologist 3 PSY 760 18 PSY 4442 Evidence-Based Treatment of Emotional and Behavioral Disorders 3 of Children and Adolescents